Subasree514/Kinetic-model-of-Sporosarcina-pasteurii/README.md

 ### File to execute data-fitting and plotting
 'lsqRUNfile.m' must be executed for fitting the experimental vs. simulated values using nonlinear data-fitting

+### Box plots to differentiate flux sampling results of the genome-scale metabolic models of S.pasteurii under aerobic, anaerobic and hydrogen peroxide supply
+spsampling-upload.ipynb